 - A promising CV and an excellent portfolio.

 - You have to be available and you have to be flexible in your working arrangements.

 - You need to have an excellent knowledge of where you can find the right jobs.

 You must have a CV and a portfolio.
-And the better these are the better your chances of finding work as a freelance writer and editor.
+(You can order your resume here or write it like in this resume writing template) And the better these are the better your chances of finding work as a freelance writer and editor.
 If you're not sure how to make a good looking CV, then there are resources available to show you how to do this.
 If you are a beginner and do not have a great deal of material for your portfolio then create something.
 Write some articles and blogs.
 Write a short story or two.
 Write a short biography of a famous person.
 Write a sales letter.
 And put all of this information into your portfolio.

 If you are not aware of basic computer software programs you will struggle.
 You need to be able to find your way around such a program as Microsoft Word and be able to produce material which may require images of graphs as well as text.
 If somebody asks you to write an article using SEO and you don't know what this means, then you will be struggling to find work and to be accepted as a legitimate freelance writer and editor.